Harmonic Clinical Trial

 What Does It Mean to Be a Never Smoker With NSCLC?

 The US Centers for Disease Control (CDC) defines a never smoker as an adult who has never smoked or has smoked less than 100 cigarettes in his or her lifetime.
-A never smoker can still develop NSCLC, which is clinically and genetically different from NSCLC in smokers.
+A never smoker can develop NSCLC, which is clinically and genetically different from NSCLC in smokers.
 Harmonic™ is a clinical trial that is evaluating the overall and progression-free survival of never smoker patients with relapsed advanced NSCLC after treatment with the investigational new drug LP-300 in combination with chemotherapy.

 About NSCLC and the Investigational New Drug, LP-300